pranavlathigara/ACN-Android-Framework/README.md

 # ACN Android Framework
-ACN Android Framework is being developed to reduce application development effort by encapsulating the initialization of many widely-used third-party libraries inside its custom Application and Activity classes.
+ACN Android Framework is being developed to reduce application development effort and time by encapsulating the initialization of many widely-used third-party libraries inside its custom Application and Activity classes.

 It also provides custom view classes with extra features added to default views of Android.
 See below for more details.